neo4j-examples/neo4j-ogm-university/Readme.md

 This tutorial is a fully functioning micro-service based web-application built using the following components

-- Spring Boot
 - Neo4j OGM
 - Angular.js
 - Twitter Bootstrap UI
+- Ratpack

 The application's domain is a fictitious educational institution - Hilly Fields Technical College - and the application allows you to manage the College's Departments, Teaching Staff, Subjects, Students and Classes.

-It leverages the power of Spring Boot and the new Neo4j Object Graph mapping technology to provide a RESTful interface with which the web client interacts.
+It leverages the power of the new Neo4j Object Graph mapping technology to provide a RESTful interface with which the web client interacts.
 The application is entirely stateless: every interaction involves a call to a Neo4j server, hopefully demonstrating the speed of the new technology, even over the wire.

 WARNING
 -------